Ford to petition to avoid U.S. recall of 2.5 million vehicles

-WASHINGTON (Reuters) - Ford Motor Co (F.N) will petition to avoid a U.S. recall of about 2.5 million vehicles with Takata (7312.T) air-bag inflators that the Japanese auto supplier declared defective last week, U.S. regulators and the automaker said on Friday.
+WASHINGTON (Reuters) - Ford Motor Co (F.N) will petition to avoid a U.S. recall of about 2.5 million vehicles with Takata 7312.T air-bag inflators that the Japanese auto supplier declared defective last week, U.S. regulators and the automaker said on Friday.

 Separately, the National Highway Traffic Safety Administration said Nissan Motor Co (7201.T) agreed to recall 515,394 2007-2011 Versa cars after Takata declared 2.7 million vehicles to have potentially defective inflators.